2024-2025 Impact Report

 Storytelling Makes a Difference

-During this fiscal year, NCCDD provided stories to the National Association of Councils on Developmental Disabilities (NACDD) for its Medicaid Matters campaign.
-The stories are featured on NACDDâs website and were shared in July 2025 during the Medicaid Vigil hosted by Caring Across Generates.
+Also, NCCDD provided stories to the National Association of Councils on Developmental Disabilities (NACDD) for its Medicaid Matters campaign.
+The stories were added on NACDDâs website, and several were highlighted during the Medicaid Vigil held at the National Mall in Washington, D.C. in July 2025.

-The watch parties encourage people to watch the film together and engage in meaningful discussions on what happens when services and supports are missing or are not enough.
-Conversations lead to ideas on how this crisis might be solved, leading to stronger advocacy.
+The watch parties intend to encourage people to watch the film together and engage in meaningful discussions on what happens when services and supports are missing or are not enough, and how this crisis might be solved.

 âI feel that I'm fairly well versed in my advocacy for my family member, but I think the film helped me see that we're not a unicorn,â said one viewer. âI often read the numbers, but seeing the faces and hearing the stories was impactful, not just for me, but for my husband.âÂ